hhtg1968/primBench/readme.md

-this app calculates primes by the sieve of erathostenes... coded in processing - processing.org
+this app calculates primes by the sieve of erathostenes...
+.pde coded in processing - processing.org
+.c coded in c